-(j) Conduct and make available the results of special health surveys, health care research, and health care evaluations conducted or supported under this section.
+(k) Conduct and make available the results of special health surveys, including facility patient safety culture surveys, health care research, and health care evaluations conducted or supported under this section.
 Each year the center shall select and analyze one or more research topics that can be investigated using the data available pursuant to paragraph (c).
 The selected topics must focus on producing actionable information for improving quality of care and reducing costs.
 The first topic selected by the center must address preventable hospitalizations.

 (4) PROVIDER DATA REPORTING.—This section does not confer on the agency the power to demand or require that a health care provider or professional furnish information, records of interviews, written reports, statements, notes, memoranda, or data other than as expressly required by law.
 The agency may not establish an all-payor claims database or a comparable database without express legislative authority.

 (5) BUDGET; FEES.—

 (a) The Florida Center for Health Information and Transparency may apply for and receive and accept grants, gifts, and other payments, including property and services, from any governmental or other public or private entity or person and make arrangements as to the use of same, including the undertaking of special studies and other projects relating to health-care-related topics.
 Funds obtained pursuant to this paragraph may not be used to offset annual appropriations from the General Revenue Fund.

 (b) The center may charge such reasonable fees for services as the agency prescribes by rule.
 The established fees may not exceed the reasonable cost for such services.
 Fees collected may not be used to offset annual appropriations from the General Revenue Fund.